Aperçus désagréables: Description

 The Fugue was the first of the Aperçus to be completed, in August of 1908.
 It was written with Debussy in mind as the second pianist and he and Satie played the piece together the following month.
-On September 5 Debussy told Portuguese composer Francisco de Lacerda that "your friend E. Satie has just finished a fugue in which boredom disguises itself behind wicked harmonies and in which you will recognize the influence of the [Schola]".
-It is a stern and sometimes contentious tête-à-tête between the two pianists, with droll playing directions to prove that late formal teaching had not killed Satie's sense of humor.
+On September 5 Debussy informed Portuguese composer Francisco de Lacerda that "your friend E. Satie has just finished a fugue in which boredom disguises itself behind wicked harmonies and in which you will recognize the influence of the [Schola]".
+It is a stern and sometimes contentious tête-à-tête between the two pianists, with droll playing directions to prove that late formal teaching had not dampened Satie's sense of humor.
 At one point where the players' right hands come close together the score reads, "Without naughtiness".
 Debussy must have been amused.

 In the Choral, finished in September 1908, Satie concocted the formula for one of his favorite musical jokes.
 From here on he would use chorales to mock the stupid (namely his critics) and conformist, writing pieces that negated the form's primary function by being dissonant, unmelodic and, for all practical purposes, unsingable.
 Similar examples will be found in his En habit de cheval for orchestra (1912), the violin-piano suite Choses vues à droite et à gauche (sans lunettes) (1914), Sports et divertissements for solo piano (1914), the ballet Parade (in the revised version of 1919), and in attenuated form the intro to the song Spleen from his cycle Ludions (1923).
 He facetiously boasted, "My chorales equal those of Bach's with this difference: There are not so many of them, and they are less pretentious".